ShySkill/ChromeHistoryScreenshotMachine/README.md

-# My Project

-This is a simple README.md template for your project.
-You can use this file to provide an overview of your project, its purpose, and how to use it.

-## Introduction

-In this section, you can introduce your project and describe its main goals or objectives.
-Provide a brief overview of what your project does and why it's valuable.
+# Chrome History Screenshot Machine

+The Chrome History Screenshot Machine is a script that will open chrome from a users device, take as many screenshots as desired of the history page (chrome://history), and send to a discord webhook through a byte stream, aswell as send other diagnostic and statistical data about the machine.
+You can make an Exe version with pyinstaller, but I would not recommend it as this is not intended for malicious purposes, and the exe will be too slow.

-## Usage
+## How to use

-Explain how to use your project or provide code examples.
-You can use bullet points, code blocks, and other Markdown formatting as needed.
+To run, install the required packages, and follow the steps below.

 ### Installation

 To install this project, all you need to do is download the requirements.txt file with all of the required packages and imports.
+WARNING: Make sure that you put a valid discord webhook before running, or the project will not function as intended.

 #### Commands
 To install, run this command in the terminal